 - Monster Phonics SSP (DFE validated scheme)

-- Opening Worlds Humanities Curriculum for teaching History, Geography and RE
+- Opening Worlds Humanities Curriculum for teaching History, Geography and RE(KS2)

 - Teach Computing Scheme of Work for Computing

-- We are a legacy school for the teaching of PSHE Jigsaw and keep ensure we are up to date with statutory guidance through the use of the learning hub.
+- We are a legacy school for the teaching of PSHE Jigsaw and ensure we are up to date with statutory guidance through the use of the learning hub.

 In our Early Years Foundation Stage (Nursery and Reception classes) we ensure that our children learn and develop well in a safe environment.
 We promote teaching and learning at the child’s own pace to ensure “School readiness”.
 We build on the skills the children have and also develop a broad range of skills and knowledge that provide a firm foundation for a positive future in school and life.
 We work in partnership with parents/carers and other outside agencies to ensure all children are included and supported.

 The whole school curriculum is led by the senior leadership team and subject leadership team so that there is a consistency in approach across our school.

 We know our curriculum is having an impact because the children tell us they love learning and take great pride in their achievements.
 We promote their learning through our newsletters, twitter and celebrations.

-Children talk confidently about what they have learned and recall information from previous lessons.
+Children talk confidently about what they have learnt and recall information from previous lessons.
 They are encouraged to make links between lessons to fully understand concepts and ideas.

 The learning attitude shown by our children is good as they are motivated and engaged in their learning.
 Comments echoing this are received from visitors to the school and on school visits.
 In addition, we have developed a strong bond with a variety local groups who are keen to be regular visitors to our school.

 Our school values, which work on promoting skills of excellence, responsibility, respect, community, enjoyment, compassion and perseverance throughout the curriculum, enables our children to become fantastic role models and the very best version of themselves.